-No surprise then that recent research, conducted by Proportunity, shows that, in the last decade, terrace houses had an average growth in sales of 3.05% across the country, outperforming all other property types.
+No surprise then that recent research conducted by Proportunity, shows that, in the last decade, terraced houses had an average growth in sales of 3.05% across the country, outperforming all other property types.

 Analysing the changing price per square metre of all properties sold in England and Wales since 2010, Proportunity then calculated the compound annual growth rate (CAGR) for each property type regionally – again across England and Wales.

 Greater London came out on top in highest performing property types in all but one category, despite recent stagnation.
-Terrace houses, semi-detached houses and flats in the capital all outperformed other regions.
+Terraced houses, semi-detached houses and flats in the capital all outperformed other regions.

-Across England and Wales, semi-detached house had an average growth and 2.9%, whilst flats had a growth of 2.35%.
-Detached houses were the slowest growing property, with annual growth rates since 2020 of just 2.33%.
+Across England and Wales, semi-detached houses had an average growth and 2.9%, whilst flats had a growth of 2.35%.
+Detached houses were the slowest growing property with annual growth rates since 2020 of just 2.33%.

-Flats in the North East, Yorkshire & the Humber and the North West all lost value over the decade, with annual decreases of 0.5%, 0.12% and 0.04percentage respectively.
+Flats in the North East, Yorkshire and the Humber, and the North West all lost value over the decade, with annual decreases of 0.5%, 0.12% and 0.04% respectively.

 Premier Guarantee offers a House Type Approval Scheme, available exclusively to Premier Guarantee registered builders and developers, which helps to ensure a consistent interpretation of Building Regulations.